afzalimdad9/afzalimdad9/README.md

 - 🤝 I’m looking for help with [secure-ls](https://github.com/softvar/secure-ls)

-- 👨‍💻 All of my projects are available at [https://afzalimdad9.vercel.app](https://afzalimdad9.vercel.app)
+- 👨‍💻 All of my projects are available at [portfolio](https://afzalimdad9.vercel.app)

-- 📝 I regularly write articles on [https://afzalimdad9.medium.com](https://afzalimdad9.medium.com)
+- 📝 I regularly write articles on [medium](https://afzalimdad9.medium.com)

 - 💬 Ask me about **react, angular, typescript, nextjs, python, flask, django and many more**

 - 📫 How to reach me **afzalimdad9@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1GrGwRH1MPp9nY9klg6qIPJPn9rVqQrhA/view?usp=drive_link](https://drive.google.com/file/d/1GrGwRH1MPp9nY9klg6qIPJPn9rVqQrhA/view?usp=drive_link)
+- 📄 Know about my experiences on [Resume](https://drive.google.com/file/d/1GrGwRH1MPp9nY9klg6qIPJPn9rVqQrhA/view?usp=drive_link)

 - ⚡ Fun fact **I think I will be a game developer in a few days**